BDeliers/Simple-Wallpaper-Slideshow/README.md

-# Simple-Wallpaper-Changer
+# Simple-Wallpaper-Slideshow
-Simple wallpaper changer which changes wallpaper each x seconds from a given directory.
+Simple wallpaper changer which chnages your wallpaper randomly from a given directory on a defined interval.